programster/package-core-libs/README.md

-Corelibs
+Core Libs
 ========

-This is a set of static libraries that act to "extend" the standard library that comes with PHP.
-These are built for rapid development and ease of understanding over performance.
+This is a PHP package providing a set of static libraries that act to "extend" the standard library.
+These are built primarily with a focus on rapid development and ease of understanding over performance.